 I have already passed the Board of Certification Exam and am a Certified Athletic Trainer, and I would like to pursue a Master’s degree.
 Is this the program for me?

 No, this is a professional degree program intended to prepare students to take the Board of Certification Exam.
-A good option for post-professional education is the Master of Science in Kinesiology, or Doctor of Philosophy in Kinesiology, or Doctor of Philosophy in Health Sciences.
+A good option for post-professional education is the MS Kinesiology, PhD Kinesiology, or PhD Health Sciences.

 Faculty & StaffFaculty & Staff